qmarlin/LilyGo-T-Embed-C1101---Scripts/README.md

 1. Advanced BLE spam, as of 4/24/2026, BLE Spam doesn't work as intented on Bruce Firmware.
 I'm changing that!

 2. Better Deauthing for wifis, currently deauthing wifis also doesnt work.
-This is mostly because newer wifis use 802.11w, which 90% of the time blocks deauth attempts unless misconfigured.
+This is mostly because newer wifis use WPA2 + WPA3 or WPA3, which 90% of the time blocks deauth attempts unless misconfigured. -With WPA2 you can do anything-

 3. Better NFC support.
 Currently NFC support is really bad on Bruce Firmware, i'm changing that!